 The introduction of CBAM by the EU will have a high impact on operation of the national industry and energy sector of the Republic of Moldova.
 As a result, a comprehensive analysis of threats and opportunities of CBAM regulation for the economy of the Republic of Moldova is required.

 3. OBJECTIVES AND EXPECTED OUTPUTS

-The objective of the assignment is to provide support to the Government of the Republic of Moldova in analysis of vulnerability of its industry and energy sector to CBAM regulation of the EU, by performing the following tasks:
+The objective of the assignment is to provide support to the Government of the Republic of Moldova in analysis of vulnerability of its industry and energy sector to CBAM regulation of the EU, namely: